-We actually installed a TST-507 tire pressure monitoring system to track the temperature and pressure of our former fifth wheel and truck tires.
-When we traded in our fifth wheel for our Winnebago View, our TPMS came with us.
+We actually installed a TST-507 tire pressure monitoring system (TPMS) to track the temperature and pressure of our former fifth wheel and our Ram 3500 dually truck tires.
+Of course, when we traded in our fifth wheel for our Winnebago View, our TPMS came with us.

 Winnebago View Tow Package

-However, because the View and Navion is built higher than our Jeep, we had to compensate for the height of our View by adding a 4″ drop hitch extension with anti-rattle hitch pin shim to level out our tow bar to tow and function properly at the correct height.
+However, because the View and Navion is built higher than our Jeep, we had to compensate for the height of our View to obtain a more level tow setup.

 Wrapping up our Winnebago View Upgrades and Modifications

 As you can see, there’s lots of upgrades to a Winnebago View as well as modifications to what already exists.
-Please bookmark this article as we will update it anytime we make an additional upgrade or modification on our View.
+For future reference, it’s a good idea to bookmark this article.
+We will update it anytime we make an additional upgrade or modification on our View.

 More Specialized Winnebago View Upgrades and Modifications